DFE-Digital/get-into-teaching-app/app/views/content/blog/top-tips-for-returning-teachers.md

 Remember though that teacher recruitment goes in cycles, with most teaching roles being advertised from January onwards.
 Setting up a job alert will mean you don’t miss out on your perfect role.

 [Find out more about returning to teaching](/returning-to-teaching).
-If you have QTS and want to return to teach chemistry, computing, maths, modern foreign languages or physics, [get a return to teaching adviser](https://adviser-getintoteaching.education.gov.uk/).
+If you have QTS and want to return to teach at a secondary school in England, [get a return to teaching adviser](https://adviser-getintoteaching.education.gov.uk/).